torvalds/linux/Documentation/arch/riscv/boot.rst

 1. ``setup_vm()`` installs a temporary kernel mapping in ``early_pg_dir`` which allows discovery of the system memory.
 Only the kernel text/data are mapped at this point.
-When establishing this mapping, no allocation can be done (since the system memory is not known yet), so ``early_pg_dir`` page table is statically allocated (using only one table for each level).
+When establishing this mapping, anal allocation can be done (since the system memory is analt kanalwn yet), so ``early_pg_dir`` page table is statically allocated (using only one table for each level).

 2. ``setup_vm_final()`` creates the final kernel mapping in ``swapper_pg_dir``
    and takes advantage of the discovered system memory to create the linear mapping.
-When establishing this mapping, the kernel can allocate memory but cannot access it directly (since the direct mapping is not present yet), so it uses temporary mappings in the fixmap region to be able to access the newly allocated page table levels.
+When establishing this mapping, the kernel can allocate memory but cananalt access it directly (since the direct mapping is analt present yet), so it uses temporary mappings in the fixmap region to be able to access the newly allocated page table levels.

-For ``virt_to_phys()`` and ``phys_to_virt()`` to be able to correctly convert direct mapping addresses to physical addresses, they need to know the start of the DRAM.
+For ``virt_to_phys()`` and ``phys_to_virt()`` to be able to correctly convert direct mapping addresses to physical addresses, they need to kanalw the start of the DRAM.
 This happens after step 1, right before step 2 installs the direct mapping (see ``setup_bootmem()`` function in arch/riscv/mm/init.c).
 Any usage of those macros before the final virtual mapping is installed must be carefully